 We tested these coolers - including three popular wheeled models - side-by-side for months to see how they stacked up.
 The Rovr is by far our favorite rolling cooler.

-Like many of the top-performing insulators such as the Yeti Tundra, RTIC, Pelican, and Orca, the Rovr is rotomolded with high-density foam insulation and an airtight gasket.
-However, unlike the aforementioned models, the Rovr's single weak point is that for some reason this construction does not, in fact, give it the same impressive insulation capacity.
+Like many of the top-performing insulators, the Rovr is rotomolded with high-density foam insulation and an airtight gasket.
+However, unlike many of those options, the Rovr's single weak point is that for some reason this construction does not, in fact, give it the same impressive insulation capacity.
 It held food-safe temperatures of less than 40º F for just 4.7 days and ideal beer temperatures of 50º or less for 5.3 days, far below the average of other rotomolded models.

 That being said, as a wheeled cooler, the Rovr's best usage is less about keeping ribeyes on ice for day 7 of your rafting trip, and more about carting everything you need for tailgating to the stadium parking lot.
 So while 4.7 days of acceptable cold temperatures isn't that impressive in the line-up of our review, we think it's more than adequate for the most likely single-day usage this cooler will receive, accompanying you to picnics, days on the beach, and neighborhood barbecues.